This ebook by Howard Culbertson was originally published by what is now The Foundry for the NMI mission book series under ISBN number 083-411-4186.

 Even when they've finished, those villagers won't have much of a road.
 It'll just be a dirt trail chopped into a mountainside.
 Still, four-wheel-drive vehicles can soon get to those villages.
 A road will make it possible for those rural Haitians to get farm products to market and sick people to hospitals.
 They'll be able to get building materials back to their village.
 An access road also increases the chance that the government will be able to serve that village's education and health needs.

 I've never said much about buying those shovels and that wheelbarrow.
 That's unfortunate.
-I'm convinced that the more Nazarenes know what theirmissions dollars are doing, the better off we'll be.
+I'm convinced that the more Nazarenes know what their missions dollars are doing, the better off we'll be.
 Unfortunately, our publicity machine often meanders along in low gear.

-Occasionally, I meet Nazarenes who are having second thoughts about having sent money to some relief organization about which thoy knew very little.
+Occasionally, I meet Nazarenes who are having second thoughts about having sent money to some relief organization about which they knew very little.
 Slick advertising caught their attention.
 Wanting to help, they dug deep into their pocketbooks.
 Later, they wondered if they'd been wise in their giving.

 Pictures of starving children can tug at your heartstrings.
 Living conditions in third-world countries can be wretched.
 Every three days, hunger kills as many people as would a small nuclear bomb.
 Maybe you've sent money somewhere because such a need touched you.
 Even while mailing your check, however, you wished that your church was doing something to meet that need.